smohzam/CSC_3320/Lab5/simple/README.md

   1. It prints out "Congratulations!
 Now you know shell script!"
   2. It also prints out the date and time.

- It can be executed using ./ on a terminal server.
+ The file can be executed by typing ./hello.sh on the terminal (if required, enable w/ chmod a+x).